cresset-template/cresset/README.md

 importance of continuously maintaining ML systems long after the initial development phase ends.

-However, bad practices such as those mentioned above mean that much coffee is spilled turning research code into something production-ready.
+However, bad practices such as those mentioned above mean that much coffee is spilled turning research code into something that is production-ready.
 Often, even the original developers cannot retrain the same model after a few months.
 Many firms thus have entire teams dedicated to model translation, a drain on resources that increases time-to-market considerably.